Building a Deck for the First Time

 I have to admit it… I’ve done a lot of different DIY and Home Improvement projects but I have never built a deck!
 I was so nervous about it and have procrastinated at building one for my house.
 I knew how to build a deck but at the time, I was still a bit hesitant in the process.
 I was downright nervous and kept putting it off!
 Little did I know how easy it was going to be!

-Matt wanted to build a small deck off the back door at the Rebel house (the house we are remodeling) and told me I could take full charge of the project.
-This was his first time building a deck, also.
+I wanted to build a small deck off the back door at the Rebel house (the house my friend and I were remodeling) and I was told I could take full charge of the project.
 I’ll let you in on a little secret – we winged it!
 I’m not kidding!
-The only plan we had in mind was that it was to be built 8′ x 8′ and that was that.
+The only plan I had in mind was that it was to be built 8′ x 8′ and that was that.
 No drawings.
 No list of measurements.
-Just Matt, me, treated lumber, a few concrete piers, lag screws and exterior screws, and the circular saw.
+Just my friend, me, treated lumber, a few concrete piers, lag screws and exterior screws, and the circular saw.
 It turns out that “winging it” was the best way to go!

 We started by clearing the area in the back where the deck was to be built.
 The yard was terribly uneven so every single leg supporting the deck is a different height and this is where a level comes in very handy!
 We cut and installed a ledger board under the door.
 A ledger board is attached to the house using lag screws and is the starting point of building any deck.
 We used a 2×8 treated board with eight 3-1/2″ lag screws to secure it to the house.